Davidjin0418/media_player/README.txt

 PLEASE READ THE INSTRUCTION BELOW BEFORE USING VAMIX !!!!!!!

-HOW TO RUN IT: jar file ?
+HOW TO RUN IT: Double click on the jar file provided.

 ------------------------
 MAIN WINDOW INSTRUCTION